 Joining a good, vetted (look for testimonials) online divorce support group can be one of the best gifts you give yourself if you are considering, or have decided to, end your marriage.
 The group can provide you with the safety, camaraderie, resources, convenience, and experience you will likely need to navigate knowledgeably the transition from married to divorced.

 Yet, because not all divorce support groups are the same, you’ll need to do some research before joining any.
 Will the group provide you with a safe place to heal, learn, and build the foundation for the next phase of your life?

 Since 2012 smart women around the world have chosen SAS for Women to help them through the emotional and often times complicated experience of divorce.
-For support, guidance and next steps if you are contemplating or beginning the process of divorce, consider Annie’s Group, a divorce support, online-learning community teaching you what a woman MUST KNOW about divorce.
+For support, guidance and next steps if you are contemplating or beginning the process of divorce, consider Annie’s Group, our virtual, LIVE divorce support community & program teaching you what a woman MUST KNOW about divorce.

 If you are rebuilding your life after divorce, discover who you are, what makes you tick, and what makes you soar as you connect with the right support and direction.
-Join us for Paloma’s Group, a comprehensive blueprint for starting fresh and designing the life you deserve.
+Join us for our virtual group coaching class, Paloma’s Group, a comprehensive blueprint for starting fresh and designing the life you deserve.
 Space is limited.